grib0ed0v/hse-cv-course-2017/4. Face Recognition/README.md

     "maxSizeFactor": 0.5
 }
 ```
 Then rotation angle that is needed make eyes horizontal is computed.
-If it exceeds `maxAngle` then eye detector had probably detected the nose and rotation is discarded.
+If it exceeds `maxAngle` then eye detector had probably detected the nose and rotation is discarded since face detector detects faces rotated no more than about 20°.

  ```json
 "geometry": {